NEW FOR 2009:

 An all-new model for 2008, the Mitsubishi Lancer Evolution introduces the RS for 2009, which features special weight reduction in preparation for racing.

-Available as the GSR, MR and MR Premium, the Evolution uses an all-new 2.0-litre four-cylinder intercooled and turbocharged engine that produces 291 horsepower and 300 lb-ft of torque.
-The GSR uses a five-speed manual transmission, while the MR models feature a six-speed Twin-Clutch Sportronic Shift Transmission (TC-SST), an automated manual unit that can be shifted either by a console-mounted lever or magnesium wheel-mounted paddles, and offer manual or fully automatic modes.
-All models use Super All Wheel Control (S-AWC), a system which includes an active centre differential four-wheel drive, active yaw control rear differential, active stability control and sport brakes with ABS.
-The system splits torque up to 50:50 between the front and rear wheels using an electronically-controlled hydraulic multi-plate clutch.
+The Evolution uses a 2.0-litre four-cylinder intercooled and turbocharged engine, producing 291 horsepower and 300 lb-ft of torque.
+The GSR trim uses a five-speed manual transmission, while the MR and MR Premium come exclusively with a six-speed twin-clutch Sportronic Shift transmission (TC-SST), an automated manual unit that can be shifted by console-mounted lever or wheel-mounted paddles, with manual or fully automatic modes.
+All models use Super All Wheel Control (S-AWC), which includes active centre differential four-wheel drive, active yaw control rear differential, active stability control, and sport brakes with ABS.
+The system splits torque up to 50:50 between the front and rear wheels, using an electronically-controlled hydraulic multi-plate clutch.